agiertli/wildfly-workshop/task3-byteman/README.md

     - Print something after *getConnection()* is called
     - You can't use *System.out.println()*
     - Use the logger which is injected into the class variable *logger*
-    - You can't use info log leve.
+    - You can't use info log level.
 Pick suitable [log level](https://docs.oracle.com/javase/8/docs/api/java/util/logging/Level.html) for debugging
     - To access class variable inside a byteman rule you need to use *$this.someVariable* keyword
     - Use suitable [location specifier](https://github.com/bytemanproject/byteman/blob/master/docs/asciidoc/src/main/asciidoc/chapters/Byteman-Rule-Language.adoc)
     - Be brave.
 Don't look into the solution file just yet